Scalable Anytime Algorithms for Learning Fragments of Linear Temporal Logic: Searching for directed formulas

-Having defined the important ingredients, we now present the pseudocode~\ref{alg:search_directed} for both increasing the length and width of a formula.
-For the length increase algorithm, we define two extension operators $\cland{=k}$ and $\cland{\geq k}$ that ``extend'' the length of a directed formula $\varphi$ by including a partial symbol $s$ in the formula.
-Precisely, the operator $s \cland{=k} \varphi$ replaces the rightmost partial symbol $s'$ in $\phi$ with $(s’ \land \lX^k s)$, while $s \cland{\geq k} \varphi$ replaces $s'$ with $(s’ \land \lF \lX^k s)$.
-For instance, $c\cland{=2}\lX(a\land \lX b)= \lX(a\land \lX (b\wedge \lX^2c))$.
 For the width increase algorithm, we say that two directed formulas are \emph{compatible} if they are equal except for partial symbols.
 For two compatible formulas, we define a \emph{pointwise-and} ($\pland$) operator that takes the conjunction of the corresponding partial symbols at the same positions.
-For instance, $\lX(a \land \lX b) \pland \lX(b \land \lX c) = \lX((a \land b) \land \lX(b \land c))$. \RIT{Added new operators for the algo} The actual implementation of the algorithm refines the algorithms in certain places.
+For instance, $\lX(a \land \lX b) \pland \lX(b \land \lX c) = \lX((a \land b) \land \lX(b \land c))$.

+The actual implementation of the algorithm refines the algorithms in certain places.
 For instance: \begin{itemize} \item Line~\ref{line:partial-symbol}: instead of considering all partial symbols, we restrict to those appearing in at least one positive trace. \item Line~\ref{line:f-optimization}: some computations for $\varphi_{\ge j}$ can be made redundant; a finer data structure factorises the computations. \item Line~\ref{line:compatible}: using a refined data structure, we only enumerate compatible directed formulas. \end{itemize}